-The American Mammoth Jackstock was developed starting in the earliest days of the United States and has been an integral part of American agricultural history.
+The American Mammoth Jackstock was developed in the earliest days of the United States and has been an integral part of American agricultural history.
 George Washington was one of the leading agricultural innovators of his day.
 Among his many interests was the improvement of livestock, including the development of an American ass breed that could be used to produce strong work mules.

-Washington, along with Henry Clay and others, were gifted and purchased a small number of donkeys from the finest European breeds in the late 1700s to early 1800s.
-Interest increased quickly, with Washington offering his jacks for stud service by 1788.
+Between 1830 and 1890, several thousand large asses were imported from Europe, broadening the genetic base of the breed.
 The Catalonian ass from Spain was of primary interest to American breeders, but the Andalusian (from Spain), Maltese (from Malta), Poitou (from France), Majorcan (from Majorca), and Italian strains were also used.
-Breeders blended these strains together, selecting the offspring for size, soundness, and strength.
-Thus creating the American Mammoth Jackstock breed.
+Breeders blended these strains with existing large donkeys, selecting the offspring for size, soundness, and strength.

 The substantial investment in these imports demonstrates the significance of the mule industry at that time.
 A registry was established in 1888, and a second registry in 1908.
-These merged in 1923 as the Standard Jack and Jennet Registry (SJJR), which continues today under the name of the American Mammoth Jackstock Registry.
+These merged in 1923 as the Standard Jack and Jennet Registry (SJJR), which continues today under the name of the American Mammoth Jackstock Registry (AMJR).
 The population of American Mammoth Jackstock peaked in 1920, with an estimated five million animals in the national herd.

-During the 1950s, in response to the dramatic decline in the number of American Mammoth Jackstock, the SJJR lowered the breed’s height requirements to 14 hands (56″) for males and 13.2 (54″) for females.
+During the 1950s, in response to the dramatic decline in the number of American Mammoth Jackstock, the SJJR lowered the breed’s height requirements to 14 hands (56″) for males and 13.2 hands (54″) for females.
 When the American Donkey and Mule Society established its registry for American Mammoth Jackstock in 1967, it followed the SJJR breed standard.
-Ironically, in the 1980s, when breed numbers were again increasing, the SJJR raised its height standard back to the original criteria.
+Interestingly, in the 1980s, when breed numbers were again increasing, the SJJR raised its height standard back to the original criteria.

-Black used to be considered the only suitable color for the breed, as black Jackstock bred to Percheron mares produced dark-colored mules that were easy to match as teams.
+Black used to be considered the only acceptable color for the breed, as black Jackstock bred to Percheron mares produced dark-colored mules that were easy to match as teams.
 For the last few decades, however, the market has favored sorrel draft mules, produced by breeding a sorrel Jack and a Belgian mare.
 As a result, the predominant color of the American Mammoth Jackstock has also become sorrel.
-With this change in color has come a change in type as well, as the sorrel animals tend to be more coarse in conformation than the blacks.
+With this change in color has come a change in type as well, as the sorrel animals tend to be coarser in conformation than the blacks.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.